 NOSORTEQUALS says that no resources should be used to control the order of observations in the output data set that have the same value for a BY variable.

 To understand this, let’s look at the example below.

-Using the EQUALS options, which is also the default, the Sort procedure maintains the order of Group 1 – A1 which is also the first observation in the BY group.
+Using the EQUALS option, which is also the default, the Sort procedure maintains the order of the By variables which is also the first observation in the BY group.

 proc sort data=example nodupkey noequals; by id; run;